 ArchiMate’s graphical notation for plateaus is mainly useful for mapping such an evolution rather than depicting the architecture itself since many elements in your architecture are part of several plateaus.
 For example, anything in the baseline that survives through the transitions above is part of all plateaus on the roadmap.
 That would clutter a figure like the above.
 For that reason, we often use plateaus in an architecture model but not necessarily in a view.

 Often, we enter the aggregation relationships between plateaus and their content in a cross-reference table and use this in views and analyses.
-Figure 4 shows an example of such an analysis, highlighting elements based on the plateaus they’re part of, based on the same scenario shown above.
+The image below shows an example of such an analysis, highlighting elements based on the plateaus they’re part of, based on the same scenario shown above.
 Such a heatmap quickly shows the impact of changes to your architecture.

 Figure 4: Highlighting plateaus in the architecture